PMI Removal Calculator

 How do I calculate PMI removal?

-To calculate PMI removal, divide your current loan balance by your home value to find the LTV ratio.
+Divide your current loan balance by your home value to find the LTV ratio.
 When the LTV drops below 80%, you may qualify to remove PMI.

 Can I remove PMI early?

-Yes, you may be able to remove PMI early by making extra payments toward your mortgage principal, increasing your home’s value, or refinancing your mortgage.
+Yes — by making extra payments toward your mortgage principal, increasing your home's value, or refinancing your mortgage.

 Does refinancing remove PMI?